In this article we’ll try to answer some of the common questions you may have regarding Margin Against Shares also known as Collateral.

 What is Margin against shares?

-For e.g. say you have pledged shares worth Rs.2,00,000 (value after haircut) and wish to buy 1 Lot of NIFTY & the margin required to initiate the position with the Overnight/NRML Product type is Rs.1,50,000.
-Now, without MAS, you will need to maintain Rs.1,50,000 in your account.
-However, with MAS, even if your TradeSmart Trading Account balance is NIL, you can initiate this position.
+Example: Say you have pledged shares worth Rs 2,00,000 (value after haircut) and also pledged cash equivalent collateral of amount Rs 1,00,000 (value after haircut).
+You wish to buy 1 Lot of NIFTY & the margin required to initiate the position with the Overnight/NRML Product type is Rs.1,50,000.
+Let’s see the scenarios below to know how the margin requirement is fulfilling.

 Formula for calculating collateral value after Hair-cut: